mifrandir/csv-split/README.md

 ## Installation

+If you are using Arch Linux, you can use the [AUR package](https://aur.archlinux.org/packages/csv-split/).

-Clone the repository and change into directory:
+Otherwise, clone the repository and change into directory:

 ```
 $ git clone https://github.com/miltfra/csv-split